matthias-reis/carda-gatsby/content/articles/2021/09/keep-the-orange-sun-1.md

 language: en
 languageLink: /2021/09/keep-the-orange-sun/
 ---
 **Awakened Souls recorded a fantastic new album in cooperation with From Overseas aka Kévin Séry.
 It will be released tomorrow, so I'll take the chance to introduce it to you today.
-For me, "Keep The Orange Sun" is solid gold that definitely needs to be part of my vinyl collection.**
+For me, "Keep The Orange Sun" is solid gold – it definitely needs to be part of my vinyl collection.**

 If you don't know Awakened Souls by now: They are a musician couple from Los Angeles.
 Some day ago, they got together with From Overseas on the beautiful island of Réunion to make music together.